 - The centromere of each chromosome divides.
 Therefore, the sister chromatids separate as daughter chromosomes.

-- The arms of daughter chromosomes are directed toward the equator and centromeres toward the poles of the spindle.
+- The arms of daughter chromosomes are directed toward the equator, and centromeres toward the spindle poles.

 4. Telophase –